 These directions expand upon but do not replace the information in the UIL Constitution and Contest Rules.
-The contest director should read Sections 1000 and 1001 of the Constitution, then read these guidelines for additional details.
-See also the Academic Quick Reference Chart, found in the appendix and on the UIL website.
+The contest director should read all rules, then read these guidelines for additional details.
+See also the Academic Quick Reference Chart, found on the UIL website.